-

 The United States is participating in multiple WTO negotiations.
 For example, it has been a part of several of joint initiatives and an informal working group launched through the Eleventh WTO Ministerial Conference (“MC11”) that took place in Buenos Aires in 2017, advancing discussions of trade rules relating to e-commerce and micro, small and medium-sized enterprises (“MSMEs”).
 The United States also takes part in the two initiatives announced in November 2020 concerning environmental issues, one focusing on trade and environmental sustainability and another addressing issues of plastics trade.

 The United States’ role varies among different negotiations.
 The WTO’s document database shows that the United States has submitted proposals and position papers in relation to certain trade issues, but not for others.
-The United States has been most active in contributing to the discussion of the Joint Initiative on Electronic Commerce.
+The United States was most active in contributing to the discussion of the Joint Statement Initiative on Electronic Commerce.
 It is one of the original 71 WTO Members that agreed at MC11 to initiate exploratory work towards future WTO negotiations on digital trade issues.
 It has made proposals advocating for free cross-border data flows, limitation of data localization rules, and protection of software source codes.
-However, recently on October 25, 2023, it withdrew its support for those proposals to ensure sufficient policy space for the United States and others to assess their approaches to digital trade.
-Despite this move, the United States has announced that it intends to “remain an active participant” in the WTO e-commerce initiative.
+However, on October 25, 2023, it withdrew its support for those proposals.
+On July 26, 2024, a “stabilised text” on the Agreement on Electronic Commerce, which is the culmination of five years of negotiations, was circulated among the WTO Members on behalf of all the participants of the Joint Statement Initiative––except for the United States and a few other participants.
+According to the United States, the text “falls short and more work is needed.”
+In this respect, it raised “the essential security exception” as one of the topics that need to be explored further.

 -